-It is difficult to imagine—although some remember it well—the excitement that the race to the moon invoked 40 years ago.
-As the 1960s were coming to a close, America and the rest of the world waited with great anticipation to see if NASA could achieve President John F. Kennedy’s challenge, put forth in May 1961, of putting a man on the moon by the end of the decade.
-Consequently, it was a very great honor, when the crew of Apollo 10 chose to nickname their command and lunar modules Charlie Brown and Snoopy, respectively.
+It is difficult to imagine—although some remember it well—the excitement that the race for the moon invoked fifty years ago.
+As the decade of the 1960s was coming to a close, America and the rest of the world waited with great anticipation to see if NASA could achieve President John F. Kennedy’s challenge, put forth in May 1961, of putting a man on the moon by the end of the decade.
+Consequently, it was a very great honor, indeed, when the crew of Apollo 10 chose to nickname their command and lunar modules Charlie Brown and Snoopy, respectively.
 The flight of Apollo 10 in May 1969 was the “dress rehearsal” for the lunar landing that was scheduled for July 1969.
 Astronauts Thomas Stafford and Eugene Cernan piloted “Snoopy” within 50,000 feet of the lunar surface as they scouted the landing area for Apollo 11 while John Young orbited the moon in the command module “Charlie Brown.”

-Charles M. Schulz’s involvement with NASA actually started a year earlier than the 1969 flight of Apollo 10 when he was approached by NASA with a request to use Snoopy as their safety mascot.
+Charles Schulz’s involvement with NASA began a year earlier than the 1969 flight of Apollo 10 when he was approached by NASA with a request to use Snoopy as their safety mascot.
 The Silver Snoopy Award program was instituted to improve the safety record of NASA employees and contractors.
 It proved to be a huge success with the astronauts and the employees.
-The Silver Snoopy pin is a much coveted award.
-Snoopy has been on the job for 40 plus years and continues to this day in his role as NASA’s safety mascot.
+The Silver Snoopy pin is a much-coveted award.
+Snoopy has been on the job for 50 plus years and continues to this day in his role as NASA’s safety mascot.

 San Diego, California